raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 ### Compute Module board capabilities

 The Compute Module has two CSI-2 camera interfaces.
 CAM0 is a two lane interface, CAM1 is a four lane interface.
-The Compute Module IO board exposes both of these inerfaces,  note that the standard Raspberry Pi devices uses CAM1, but only exposes two lanes.
+The Compute Module IO board exposes both of these interfaces,  note that the standard Raspberry Pi devices uses CAM1, but only exposes two lanes.

 ### Updating your system